nawaljahmed/Virtual-Reality-Accuracy-And-Precision-Research-Project/README.md

-# HTC Vive Research Project
+# HTC Vive Accuracy & Precision Research Project

 The final report for this project can be found [here](https://github.com/NawalJAhmed/HTC-Vive-Research-Project/blob/master/Reports/4th%20Report%20-%20Accuracy%20and%20Precision%20in%20Virtual%20Reality.pdf) along with the other reports.